 "Better known as paraffin wax, mineral oil, and petrolatum, these chemicals are used in makeup as a preservative and to lock in moisture," says Schneider.
 "But they just clog pores and help other bad ingredients to seep deep into your skin to wreck havoc as well."

 Our estheticians acknowledge that silicones make products like primers and foundations feel silky and smooth (and they can have the same effect on the skin).
-But on certain skin types, silicones can be dehydrating and clog pores.
-Opt for a silicone-free primer and foundation instead, like Ish's Face Primer ($26) and Oxygenetix’s Oxygenating Foundation ($50).
+Because of silicones' occlusive properties, on certain skin types, they may be dehydrating and clog pores.
+Opt for a silicone-free primer and foundation instead, like Ish's Face Primer ($15) and Oxygenetix’s Oxygenating Foundation ($66).